-The Diploma in Music at LASALLE is contemporary in focus, teaching music that is relevant and valued in today’s culture.
-It is a hands-on programme that prepares students for entry into the contemporary music industry in Singapore and the region.
-Over three years, you will develop instrumental or voice technique, study music theory, sight-reading and aural training and receive regular performance opportunities.
+Contemporary in focus, the Diploma in Music teaches music that is relevant and valued in today’s culture.
+The hands-on programme prepares you for entry into the contemporary music industry in Singapore and the region.
+Over three years, you will develop instrumental or vocal technique, study music theory, sight-reading and aural training, and receive regular performance opportunities.

 To prepare you for entry into the music industry, the syllabus and assessments are benchmarked with industry standards.
 Through a progressive structure of modules and assessments, you will be taken step-by-step through the building blocks of musicianship and performance to become confident members of the entertainment industry.